DevnagriAI/ios-sdk/README.md

 **Do note**: The language selection screen needs to be designed by the client.
 We only empower localisation of the app.

 # Manual Installation
-Download the latest release from https://github.com/DevnagriAI/dota-sdk-ios/releases Add DevnagriSdk.xcframework in Xcode as linked binary to your target.
+Download the latest framework from https://github.com/DevnagriAI/ios-sdk Add DevnagriSdk.xcframework in Xcode as linked binary to your target.

 # Sign the framework